iTwin/itwinjs-core/README.md

 Note that all build instructions are designed to run from the imodeljs-core root directory.
 The individual commands orchestrate separate backend, frontend, and test steps as required.

+Note that it is a good idea to `npm install` after each `git pull` as dependencies may have changed.

 ## Migrating to New Build Instructions